team-vision2020/final-update-md/main.md

 $$ \text{63000 images} \times 0.1 = 6300$$

-For filter identification, we further subdivide each image in the testing and validation set to
+For filter identification, because each image in the dataset is $128 \times 128 \times 3$, we further subdivide each image into 16 disjoint $32 \times 32 \times 3$ image for training, leading to a total of 902720 tr

+ in the testing and validation set to create

  have an associated 7-dimensional one-hot vector that serves as its label depending on which filter has been applied to it.